Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Introduction and Motivation

 In recent decades, cosmological models have undergone significant developments to more accurately describe the dynamics and composition of the universe.
 Observations of the cosmic microwave background, the accelerated expansion of the universe, and large-scale structure formation have led to the establishment of the $\Lambda$CDM model as the standard cosmological paradigm.
 This model posits that approximately 27\% of the universe's energy content consists of cold dark matter (CDM), while about 68\% is made up of dark energy, typically represented by a cosmological constant ($\Lambda$), which drives the accelerated cosmic expansion.

-Despite its observational success, the $\Lambda$CDM model faces several theoretical challenges, including the cosmic coincidence problem and the unknown nature of dark matter and dark energy.
+Although it fits well with each data set when examined separately, combined analyzes reveal an interconnected set of tensions that involve the Hubble constant, CMB lensing, spatial curvature, neutrino masses, and dark energy properties \cite{DiValentino:2026uua}.
+In this sense, the $\Lambda$CDM model faces several theoretical challenges, including the cosmic coincidence problem and the unknown nature of dark matter and dark energy.
 As a result, extensions of the standard model have emerged, introducing the possibility of a direct interaction between these two dark components.
 Such interacting dark energy models allow for an exchange of energy and/or momentum between dark energy and dark matter, modifying the universe’s evolution in potentially observable ways.
 These models have garnered considerable attention, as they may help alleviate current cosmological tensions—such as the Hubble tension—and provide insights into the fundamental physics of the dark sector.
 Moreover, the inclusion of interaction terms can influence the dynamics of structure formation, the growth of cosmic perturbations, and the evolution of galaxy clusters.